itssamuelrowe/zen-website/content/variables-values-and-data-types/understanding-data-types.md

 In Zen, a data type is always a reference type, which is divided into two categories.
-    * Primitive Wrapper Types
+    * Primitive Reference Types
-    * Other Reference Types
+    * Non-Primitive Reference Types

-The *primitive wrapper types* are the most basic data types available.
+The *primitive reference types* are the most basic data types available.
 They are **defined by Zen** and receive special treatment from the compiler.

-The *other reference types* are the data types that are **defined by classes and enumerations**.
+The *non-primitive reference types* are the data types that are **defined by classes and enumerations**.
 They do not receive any special treatment from the compiler.